PolisMystakidis/MNISTGenerator/README.md

 # MNISTGenerator
-A project for denoising and producing ne MNIST images using autoencoders.
+A project for denoising and producing new MNIST images using autoencoders.